They say it’s hard to beat an incumbent and there’s plenty of data to back that up.

-Unless the incumbent broke a major campaign promise, got caught in a scandal, or did something stupid in office, there’s no reason for those committed supporters to support a challenger.
+Unless the incumbent broke a major campaign promise, got caught in a scandal, or did something monumentally stupid in office, there’s no reason for those committed supporters to support a challenger.

 That is as long as the incumbent has been staying in contact with their supporters and adding to their base.

 That’s done by sending out mailers (sometimes at taxpayer expense when it’s permitted), being active on Facebook and Twitter, sending out regular email updates, attending plenty of community events, and hosting telephone town halls.

 It’s going to be difficult to dislodge an incumbent if they have not done anything too boneheaded and if they’ve been working their supporters while in office.

 Con #3: A Fundraising Advantage

-The people who whine and complain the most about money in politics are generally complaining about the fundraising advantages that belong to an incumbent.
+The people who whine and complain the most about money in politics generally complain about the fundraising advantages that belong to an incumbent.

-It’s a legitimate complaint if you believe that all candidates should start a race completely equal.
+It’s a legitimate beef if you believe that all candidates should start a race completely equal.

 But that’s not the real world where elections are won and lost.